Skip to main content

 data-dir = "/data/lplex"

-# Same retention/archive config as lplex
+# Same retention/archive config as lplex-server

 journal {